deathbybandaid/piholeparser/RecentRunLogs/TopLevelScripts/10-Running-Initial-Tasks/70-Checking-To-See-If-Parsing-Method-Has-Changed.md

 ____________________________________
 #
 ### Finding The most recently modified Parsing Script File.
-* The Most Recently Updated Parsing Script is 20-Removing-Comments.sh
+* The Most Recently Updated Parsing Script is foldervars.sh
 ### Checking For Time Anchor File.
 Time Anchor Not Present.
-Using 20-Removing-Comments.sh Modified Time.
+Using foldervars.sh Modified Time.
 ### Comparing Time.
 Parsing Method Has Not Changed.